 - Design System Sprint 6: The Fastest Icons on Earth

-Note: Thanks to Marcin for contributing to our blog with this article.
+Note: Thanks to Marcin for the contribution.